“How do you do it?” I asked.

 “This is fascinating,” I said, “tell me more about my tractor.”

-Whenever we work, he told me, we infuses a little bit of ourselves into whatever we are working on and that is what animates the inanimate, giving every object a unique character.
+Whenever we take on a task, we infuses a little bit of ourselves into whatever we are working on.
+This is what animates the world and gives objects character.
 When we are angry, when we are bored, whether we are having a good day or a bad one, it will leave a mark on what we do.

 And that mark radiates out into the world.